 They are loyal, loving, and very intelligent cats.
 Their temperament depends greatly on their upbringing, the amount of human contact and handling they received as a kitten, and the temperament of the mother herself.
-If they do not have a relation with human beings or have a little relationship, they start to become wild.
+If they do not have a relationship with human beings or have a little relationship, they start to become wild.

 The Van cats like to be involved in everything their owners do and follow them around like a dog.
 In fact, some people have said that Turkish Vans are more like dogs than cats.
 They meow loudly when they see their owners in the morning to show their happiness.
-But when they are hungry, they go to the kitchen door and meows to indicate that they are hungry.
+But when they are hungry, they go to the kitchen door and meow to indicate they are hungry.

 Of course, as with all things in life, there are a few downsides.
 Turkish Van has been known to wreak havoc, such as shredding curtains, knocking ornaments and plants off shelves, mantelpieces and kitchen surfaces, etc.; sometimes this is quite deliberate!
-Also, they have the ability to open doors, especially cupboards, etc. and don't think twice about knocking the contents onto the floor.
+Also, they have the ability to open doors, especially cupboards, etc., and don't think twice about knocking the contents onto the floor.

 Care of Turkish Van Cats

-This breed has a hearty appetite, with no special dietary requirements.
+This breed has a hearty appetite with no special dietary requirements.
 Because the Turkish Van is an active cat, she will require approximately 80 Kcals of food per kg of body weight per day.